-Prerequisites: World History with a B or higher is suggested and Teacher Length: Full vear Recommendation
+Prerequisites: World History with a B or higher is suggested and Teacher Recommendation Length: Full year

 In this year-long course, students will study US history from 1877 to the present.
 Students will develop skills for success in college including the following: primary & secondary source analysis, historical research with the use of evidence to defend a written argument, and complex level questioning to investigate the past and its effects on the future.